 • What your club/society is about and what you do (include detailed figures)

-• What the company would gain from sponsorship of your club/society (publicity, reaching to a student audience or potentially thousand etc.).
-Targeting students is part of many companies’ promotion strategies.
+• What the company would gain from sponsorship of your club/society (publicity, reaching a particular demographic of students, extensive social media promotion etc)

-• What would you like from the company (workshop, space, or do you need money or catering for an event or new hoodies for the year etc.)
+• What would you like from the company (are you hoping to gather funds for an event, new hoodies for the year etc.)

 • If you are asking for money, how much will it cost the company? - don’t be unrealistic, expect to have to negotiate.
 Make sure you know what other clubs/societies similar to you have secured to give you an idea of what you are worth as a club/society.